cschreib/kmos-scripts/README.md

 ```bash
 cphy++ optimize fill_nan.cpp
 ```
 This tool is used to flag out the wavelengths for which there is no observation.
-By default the pipeline puts a value of zero for these wavelengths, but it perturbs the computation of the continuum images...
-So this tool fills these regions with NaN pixels, which are properly treated.
+By default the pipeline puts a value of zero for these wavelengths, but these zeroes are included in the computation of the continuum images...
+So this tool fills these regions with NaN pixels, which are properly discarded by the pipeline.

 2) Copy the "make_combine.sh" script into the working directory.
 Then make it executable and run it.
 ```bash